PouriaDRD/instagram-shop-finder/README.md

 ### `profiles.json`

-Stores profiles that passed the requested qualification filters.
+Permanent storage for profiles that pass the requested qualification filters.

 ### `candidates.json`

-Stores all discovered candidates and their processing history.
+Permanent storage for all discovered candidates and their processing history.

 Candidate statuses may include: